 Harley Davidson really lent into the rebellious, free, independent lifestyle that people naturally saw in their product.
 And it became the main thing that huge groups of in the US – and then the world – had in common.
 All Harley Davidson had to do was gather these people and bring them together into a closed community.
 Which is exactly what they did with HOG.

-And this customer community is without a doubt one of the main things that has kept the company alive since 1903 through some difficult economic times and turned them into the successful, thriving company that they are today.
+Harley Davidson is one of the brand communities examples that has been on the market since 1903 through some difficult economic times and turned them into the successful, thriving company that they are today.

 If you’re a guitar player (like me :)) or you engage with the Fender brand, you may have noticed that Fender are stepping up their brand community game.
 Fender are proud that their guitars are for life.
 They are quality-made guitars that will grow old with the owner and only sound better with time.
 This is one of Fender’s unique selling points.

 The problem with this, however, is that this limits the amount of repeat custom they will ever receive from their customers.
 Sure, there are those super-engaged customers who have the cash to build out a collection of Telecaster and Stratocaster guitars.
 But that will most likely be limited only to a small group of super-engaged customers.
 For the majority of people, they’ll only ever buy one or two guitars from Fender.

 So, Fender introduced their brand community: Fender Play – an online guitar forum and teaching service for budding guitarists.
 Customers pay a monthly fee to become part of the online Fender community and be taught how to play guitar by some of Fender’s professional musicians.
 Customers can connect with each other, whilst establishing a deeper connection with the Fender brand.
 We were very excited to add Fender Guitars to our top brand communities examples list

 4. The Rolling Stones